kedacore/keda-docs/content/docs/2.1/scalers/redis-streams.md

 > It is only to be used along with the `host`/`hostFromEnv` attribute and not required if `address` has been provided.

-- `passwordFromEnv` - (optional): Name of the environment variable your deployment uses to get the Redis password.
+- `passwordFromEnv` - Name of the environment variable your deployment uses to get the Redis password.
+(Optional)

 - `stream` - Name of the Redis Stream.
 - `consumerGroup` - Name of the Consumer group associated with Redis Stream.
 - `pendingEntriesCount` - Threshold for the number of `Pending Entries List`.
 This is the average target value to scale the workload.
-Defaults to `5`.
+(Default: `5`, Optional)
 - `databaseIndex` - The Redis database index.
 Defaults to `0` if not specified.
-- `enableTLS` - Set this to `true` if TLS connection to Redis is required.
-Defaults to `false`.
+- `enableTLS` - Allow a connection to Redis using tls.
+(Values: `true`, `false`, Default: `false`, Optional)

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables: